tridinhbui/music-playlist-app-java/README.md

 1. Create album and playlists: Create multiple playlists by providing the names and genres.
 2. Show playlists: View the details of each playlist, including the name, genre, and songs.
 3. Add new songs to a playlist: Choose a playlist and add new songs by providing the song name and artist.
+4. Remove songs from a playlist: Choose a playlist and remove songs by selecting the song index.
+5. Edit playlist details: Choose a playlist and modify the name or genre.
+6. Search songs: Choose a playlist and search for songs by providing a search query.
-4. Save playlists to a file: Save all the playlists and their songs to a text file.
+7. Save playlists to a file: Save all the playlists and their songs to a text file.
+8. Clear all songs from a playlist: Choose a playlist to remove all songs, making it empty.
-5. Exit: Quit the application.
+9. Exit: Quit the application.

 ## Dependencies<a name="dependencies"></a>
 The Music Playlist Application uses the following dependencies: